 Threat intelligence is where the MCP ecosystem meets real operational security.
-Unlike many categories where MCP servers are thin wrappers around existing APIs, the threat intelligence space has genuine vendor investment — Google and CrowdStrike both ship official MCP servers — and community servers that solve real analyst workflows: correlating IOCs across multiple feeds, enriching alerts with context, and hunting for adversary TTPs through natural language.
+Unlike many categories where MCP servers are thin wrappers around existing APIs, the threat intelligence space has genuine vendor investment — six major vendors now ship official MCP servers (Google, CrowdStrike, Microsoft, Zscaler, Team Cymru, and Elastic) — up from two in our March review.
+Community servers solve real analyst workflows: correlating IOCs across multiple feeds, enriching alerts with context, and hunting for adversary TTPs through natural language.
+Part of our Security & Compliance MCP category.

 This review covers MCP servers that provide threat intelligence data and analysis — IOC lookups, CTI platform integrations, OSINT tools, and threat hunting frameworks.
 For MCP servers that secure the MCP ecosystem itself (scanning for malicious servers, SBOMs, tool poisoning detection), see our AI Agent Supply Chain Security review.
 For network scanning and vulnerability assessment, see Network Security MCP.
 For incident response and forensics, see Digital Forensics & Incident Response MCP.